theatlantic/django-south/docs/fixtures.rst

         call_command("loaddata", "my_fixture.json")

-(you'll have to leave backwards() empty, as there's no much you can do to reverse this).
+(you'll have to leave backwards() empty, as there's not much you can do to reverse this).

 Then, when this migration is run, it will load the given fixture.